 Technical POC: Dr. Kevin Brink

 AFRL/RWTAN

+(850) 882-4600

 kevin.brink@us.af.mil

-8. RESEARCH AREA 8 - MODELING, SIMULATION, & ANALYSIS (MS&A) OF ADVANCED WEAPON CONCEPTS (RWSA)
+8. RESEARCH AREA 8 - MODELING, SIMULATION, & ANALYSIS (MS&A) OF ADVANCED WEAPON CONCEPTS (RWSAE)

 The goal of this work is to develop/modify and employ models used to analyze advanced weapon concepts and their related concepts of employment to highlight technologies worthy of consideration for investment.
-The objective is to apply, modify and/or combine engineering, engagement (one-on-one), mission (few-on-few), systems-of-systems, campaign (many-on-many, military worth), level modeling techniques, tools, and analysis methods as well as virtual and constructive digital simulation which lend themselves to the quick and effective evaluation of advanced weapon concepts.
-Concepts include, but are not limited to, intercommunicative weapons, novel damage mechanisms, lethal and novel destruct mechanisms, multiple targeting, and time-critical delivery.
-Detailed modeling includes, but is not limited to, sensors, aerodynamics, autopilots, navigation and guidance schemes, propulsion, warheads, fuzes, datalinks, error filters, environment (wind, fog, and dust), lethality, vulnerability, and threats.
+The objective is to apply, modify and/or combine engineering, engagement (one-on-one), mission (few-on-few), systems-of-systems, wargaming, and campaign (many-on-many, military worth), level modeling techniques, tools, and analysis methods as well as virtual and constructive digital simulation which lend themselves to the quick and effective evaluation of advanced weapon concepts.
+Concepts include, but are not limited to, intercommunicative weapons, multiple targeting, LRKC enabled weapons, and time-critical delivery.
+Detailed modeling includes, but is not limited to, sensors, aerodynamics, autopilots, navigation and guidance schemes, propulsion, datalinks, error filters, target state estimators, environments (wind, fog, and dust), vulnerability, and threats.
+The application of optimization and surrogate modeling techniques, to include machine learning, to these modeling areas is of interest.
 Scenario development and visualization at each level of MS&A is also sought.
 Research into new simulation toolsets and architectures designed for this purpose will also be considered.

-Additionally, environmental factors that influence a weapon's performance can be considered.
-This can include but not be limited to urban environments, collaborative simulation environments, Anti-Access/Area Denial (A2/AD) type environments, scenario generation, and infrastructure simulation common to environments that weapons may operate in.
-Existing tools of interest include, but are not limited to, ESAMS, RADGUNS, MATLAB/Simulink, AFSIM, EADSIM, and STORM.
-White papers and proposals should be designed to demonstrate substantive knowledge in any or all of the specific areas of MS&A. Some or all of the work performed under this BAA Research Area will be performed on-site (i.e., at the Government facility).
-Personal/facility security clearances at the SECRET level may also be required.
+Additionally, MS&A of environmental factors that influence a weapon's performance can be considered.
+This can include, but not be limited to, urban environments, Anti-Access/Area Denial (A2/AD) environments, and supporting infrastructure environments.
+Existing tools of interest include, but are not limited to, AFSIM, STORM, Command PE and other software which integrates with these tools.
+Capability in other toolsets, e.g. ESAMS, RADGUNS, EADSIM, etc., may also be of interest.
+White papers and proposals should be designed to demonstrate substantive knowledge in any or all the specific areas of MS&A. Some or all the work performed under this BAA Research Area will be performed on-site (i.e., at the Government facility).
+Personal/facility security clearances at the Secret level or higher may also be required.